ketch/AMCS-252-2025/homework.md

 We will cover Chapter 3 and Sections 4.1, 4.2, and 4.6 of Chapter 4.
 Homework #2 is now available and is due Feb.
 27th.

+## Weeks 5-6

+We will cover Chapters 5-6 of the text.
+Homework 3 is due March 13th.

+## Week 7

+We will cover chapter 7 of the text.